topimage

 4. Have completed at least four upper-division sociology courses.

-Students should begin by thinking about general topics that they would like to research.
-Once they have some ideas, they can begin discussions with faculty to determine a more concrete research question and learn how to conduct their research in a way that is feasible so that the project can be completed in a year.
+• You should begin by thinking about general topics that you would like to research.
+Once you have some ideas, you can begin discussions with faculty to determine a more concrete research question and learn how to conduct research in a way that is feasible so that the project can be completed in one year.

-Ideally, students will have an agreement of sponsorship from their faculty mentors before the end of their spring quarter prior to their senior year.
+Ideally, you will have an agreement of sponsorship from a faculty mentor before the end of your spring quarter prior to your senior year.

 If you have difficulty finding a mentor by the end of spring quarter, please contact Caroline Herrod at caherrod@ucdavis.edu.
-You can find a list of Sociology faculty on the Sociology website.
-When you click on the faculty name you will be able to see their bios and research interests.- SOC 194HA and 194HB - Honors Thesis Course
+You can find a list of sociology faculty on the sociology website.
+When you click on the faculty name you will be able to see their bios and research interests.

 Students can also submit their papers for the Lofland Research Award.
 Links to papers of previous Lofland Award winners can be found on this page and can give you an idea of what a strong honors thesis looks like.